rizo/Nebula/README.md

 ## Running

-Nebula consists of two executables: `nebula-asm` and `nebula-emulator`.
+Nebula consists of two executables: `nebula-asm` and `nebula-emu`.
 Both have a command-line interface.

 ## Development